EOSIO/eos/lstests/doc/README.md

 ### `Cluster`

 A `Cluster` object represents a cluster of nodes running on launcher service.
-It is the major proxy for tests to communicate with launcher service.
+It is the major proxy for tests to communicate with the launcher service.
 A `Cluster` object must have a `Service` object registered to it at initialization.

-After configuration, the node cluster will be launched with the help of `eosio.bios` contract.
+After configuration, the node cluster will be launched with the help of the `eosio.bios` contract.

 A detailed explanation of the parameters to initialize a `Cluster` object can be found in its docstring.